awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 | --- |
 | This is prerelease documentation for a feature in public beta release\.
 It is subject to change\. |

 You can use AWS Lambda to tailor how an Amazon Pinpoint campaign engages your target audience\.
-With AWS Lambda, you can modify the campaign's segment at the moment Amazon Pinpoint delivers the campaign's message\.
+With AWS Lambda, you can modify the campaign's segment at the moment that Amazon Pinpoint delivers the campaign's message\.

 AWS Lambda is a compute service that you can use to run code without provisioning or managing servers\.
 You package your code and upload it to Lambda as *Lambda functions*\.
 Lambda runs a function when the function is invoked, which might be done manually by you or automatically in response to events\.

 For more information, see [Lambda Functions](http://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction-function.html) in the *AWS Lambda Developer Guide*\.

 To assign a Lambda function to a campaign, you define the campaign's [http://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-campaign.html#rest-api-campaign-attributes-campaignhook-table](http://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-campaign.html#rest-api-campaign-attributes-campaignhook-table) settings\.
-These settings include the Lambda function name, and they include the `CampaignHook` mode, which sets whether Amazon Pinpoint receives a return value from the function\.
+These settings include the Lambda function name\.
+They also include the `CampaignHook` mode, which sets whether Amazon Pinpoint receives a return value from the function\.

 A Lambda function that you assign to a campaign is referred to as an Amazon Pinpoint *extension*\.

 With the `CampaignHook` settings defined, Amazon Pinpoint automatically invokes the Lambda function when it runs the campaign, before it delivers the campaign's message\.
 When Amazon Pinpoint invokes the function, it provides *event data* about the message delivery\.
-This data includes the campaign's segment, which is the list of endpoints to which Amazon Pinpoint sends the message\.
+This data includes the campaign's segment, which is the list of endpoints that Amazon Pinpoint sends the message to\.

 If the `CampaignHook` mode is set to `FILTER`, Amazon Pinpoint allows the function to modify and return the segment before sending the message\.
 For example, the function might update the endpoint definitions with attributes that contain data from a source that is external to Amazon Pinpoint\.
-Or, the function might filter the segment by removing certain endpoints based on conditions in your function code\.
+Or, the function might filter the segment by removing certain endpoints, based on conditions in your function code\.
 After Amazon Pinpoint receives the modified segment from your function, it sends the message to each of the segment's endpoints using the campaign's delivery channel\.

 By processing your segments with AWS Lambda, you have more control over who you send messages to and what those messages contain\.
 You can tailor your campaigns in real time, at the moment campaign messages are delivered\.
 Filtering segments enables you to engage more narrowly defined subsets of your segments\.
 Adding or updating endpoint attributes enables you to make new data available for message variables\.